 William Aspdin (b 23/9/1815, Leeds, WR: d 11/4/1864, Itzehoe, Schleswig Holstein).
 Younger son of Joseph Aspdin.
 Developed his father's product into Portland Cement as the term is understood today, in the early 1840s.
 See page on cement.

 Henry Kelway Gwyer Bamber (b 5/2/1864, Pinner, Middlesex: d 20/9/1924, Gravesend, Kent).
 His father, Henry K Bamber, was an analytical chemist.
 Educated at UCL and the Royal School of Mines, he then worked in his father's laboratory.
 In 1887 he became chemist at Dovercourt, and became chemist at Bevans in 1894.
 He became manager in 1896.
 With the formation of APCM in 1900 he was made one of the eleven managing directors.
 He became closely associated with H O O'Hagan.
 He was a key contributor to the development of the first British Standard for Portland cement in 1904.
-He organised the purchase and development of APCM's Bamberton plant in Britich Columbia.
+He organised the purchase and development of APCM's Bamberton plant in British Columbia.
 He continued as managing director after the 1919 reorganisation, but was ousted in the boardroom coup of 1924.
 He chaired the first International Cement Congress in that year.
 He had an obituary in Engineering (26/9/1924).

-Norman Molyneux Benton (b 1885, : d 1968, ).
+Norman Molyneux Benton (b 29/11/1885, Hednesford, Staffordshire: d 8/6/1968, Cranleigh, Surrey).
 Son of W E Benton.
-Joint Chairman of Chinnor 1908-1947.
+Joint Chairman of Chinnor 1908-1940, and sole chairman until he retired in 1947.

 John Board (b 1802, Bridgwater, Somerset: d 24/1/1861, Bridgwater, Somerset).
 Founder of John Board & Co.